Recapping What Happened When the Nazis Invaded the Netherlands

-While the thriving Jewish Quarter around Waterlooplein is now consigned to history, a new Jewish Cultural Quarter preserves past and present Jewish life, culture and religion.
-Along with the Portuguese Synagogue, Anne Frank House, Amsterdam Resistance Museum and Holocaust Memorial at the Hollandsche Schouwburg, the Jewish Historical Museum is its most important monument.
+While the thriving Jewish Quarter around Waterlooplein is now consigned to history, a new Jewish Cultural Quarter preserves Jewish life, culture and religion.
+Along with the Portuguese Synagogue, Amsterdam Resistance Museum and Holocaust Memorial at the Hollandsche Schouwburg, the Jewish Historical Museum is its most important monument.
 Comprised of four restored 17th– and 18th-century Ashkenazi synagogues (plus a kosher café accessible without a museum ticket), the museum traces the history of the Jews in Holland.
 A special wing houses exhibits for children.

 Tickets to all Jewish Cultural Quarter exhibits can be purchased at any of the participating institutions.
 Tickets are valid for one month and can be used for multiple access to all monuments.

 ran across your site on a site about moving to Netherlands.
 My wife and I are wanting to get out of the US. we are leaning towards New Zealand….or Netherlands (our office HQ is located in the Hague).
 Is it hard living there if you do not speak Dutch??? how are Americans’ perceived there????
 Its a big worry since we have 2 kids.
 Wonder if we should wait until they are done with school here….but things are getting scary here!